-Note: This document contains side effect information about lidocaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name LMX 4.
+Note: This page contains information about the side effects of lidocaine topical.
+Some of the dosage forms included on this document may not apply to the brand name LMX 4.

-Some side effects of LMX 4 may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for LMX 4 may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to lidocaine topical: topical application aerosol liquid, topical application cream, topical application dressing, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment, topical application pad, topical application patch extended release, topical application powder, topical application solution, topical application spray

 In addition to its needed effects, some unwanted effects may be caused by lidocaine topical (the active ingredient contained in LMX 4).
 In the event that any of these side effects do occur, they may require medical attention.